ELY3M/Weather-app-for-Nintendo-Switch/README.md

 This weather homebrew app only get you weather info like Temp or Condition.

 you need to set your GPS in the setting by press - button.
+It is important to not leave any spaces.
+It must be like this 40.1231,-90.3001

 Press A or X to get weather info.